Backstage Integration

 Create an integration to request, view, and approve access via Backstage

-The Apono Backstage integration allows you to simply configure Apono as a custom plugin in your Backstage app.
-This plugin brings Apono's Just-in-Time (JIT) access management to the forward, making it easily accessible to developers within Backstage.
+The Apono Backstage integration allows you to configure Apono as a custom plugin in your Backstage app.
+This plugin brings Apono's Just-in-Time (JIT) access management to the forefront, making it easily accessible to developers within Backstage.
 With this integration, you can now effortlessly connect your Backstage app to Apono and manage access directly from the Backstage interface.

 Prerequisites

-• Generate RSA Private & Public Keys using OpenSSL using the following commands:
+Generate RSA Private & Public Keys using OpenSSL using the following commands.
+Be sure to copy both public & private keys encoded as base64 to use later.

 Configuration steps